whn09/minimax_h3_h200/DEPLOYMENT_GUIDE.md

 `git apply` is **not idempotent** — running it twice fails.
-This one-shot form is therefore only suitable for a container you throw away; for anything you restart repeatedly, use `serve.sh`, which distinguishes "not yet applied" from "already applied" with `--check` and `-R --check`.
+This one-shot form is therefore only suitable for a container you throw away; for anything you restart repeatedly, use `serve.sh`, which distinguishes "not yet applied" from "already applied" with `--check` plus stamp files (1.1).

 Verify the patch is actually live — do **not** use "warmup succeeded" as evidence, because `--warmup-resolutions` takes raw `WxH` and bypasses the short-edge validator even unpatched: